open-discourse/open-discourse/Readme.md

 Most of the following steps require you to have activated the virtual environment via `source .venv/bin/activate`.

 ### Start the Database

+These steps will guide you through starting the Database

 #### Database: Normal Start